 - The B Pre-Coder Shop Angel (1932), with Holmes Herbert, Anthony Bushell, and Walter Byron.

-- The B murder mystery Curtain at Eight (1933), with Shilling supporting silent era leading lady Dorothy Mackaill, C. Aubrey Smith, and Paul Cavanagh.
+- The B murder mystery Curtain at Eight (1933), with Shilling supporting former silent era leading lady Dorothy Mackaill, C. Aubrey Smith, and Paul Cavanagh.

-By the way, Wise Girls’ Elliott Nugent is not to be confused with another minor – and unrelated – MGM leading man/second lead of that period, Eddie Nugent.
+As an aside, Wise Girls’ Elliott Nugent is not to be confused with another minor – and unrelated – MGM leading man/second lead of that period, Eddie Nugent.

 All singing!
 All dancing!
 All flopping!